 Settled status means that they are living here lawfully with no time limit on their stay.
 If you are returning to the United Kingdom to settle, your partner can also apply for a UK fiancé visa to join you at the same time.

 Our immigration consultants can assist at all stages of a Fiance Visa UK application

 Getting a Fiance visa for the UK grants your partner leave to enter in order to marry.
 Unlike other spouse immigration routes such as marriage visas, Civil-partner visa, Fiance visas do not require applicants to provide evidence that a relationship has already been in existence for a given number of years.

 Fiance visas are issued for a period of six months and are awarded solely for the purpose of travelling to Britain in order to get married.
-Only after marriage may the applicant apply to stay in the country beyond the six-month period, at which time a 27 month UK visa extension may be issued called a Marriage Visa or Further Leave to Remain (FLR).
-After two years has passed the visa holder can apply for Indefinite Leave to Remain (ILR), often known as permanent residency in the UK, as long as the marriage continues to stand.
+Only after marriage may the applicant apply to stay in the country beyond the six-month period, at which time a 2.5 year UK visa extension may be issued called a Marriage Visa or Further Leave to Remain (FLR).
+After another extension has passed the visa holder can apply for Indefinite Leave to Remain (ILR), often known as permanent residency in the UK, as long as the marriage continues to stand.

 To qualify for a UK fiance visa, partners must fulfil the following requirements: